Bring Your Own Token

 Max tokens per request500

-Max tokens per email, per request25
+Max processor tokens per email, per request25

 Max expiration days365